-a lower costs," while opponents at the time maintained that "restructuring will shift costs to small consumers who cannot effectively contract for alternative sources."
-The 90-page report ultimately included a single recommendation to the 1997 State Legislature: "The subcommittee recommends that the 1997 Legislature appoint a six-member interim study subcommittee to conduct further investigation into all aspects of restructuring the electric industry."
-During the 1997 legislative session, the State Legislature passed A.B.
-366, which was, as the PUCN noted, the "foundational piece of the restructuring legislature," requiring that "retail access should commence no later than December 31, 1999" while allowing the PUCN the discretion to postpone restructuring.
-18
+recommendation to the 1997 State Legislature: "The subcommittee recommends that the 1997 Legislature appoint a six-member interim study subcommittee to conduct further investigation into all aspects of restructuring the electric industry."17 During the 1997 legislative session, the State Legislature passed A.B.
+366,18 which was, as the PUCN noted, the "foundational piece of the restructuring legislature," requiring that "retail access should commence no later than December 31, 1999" while allowing the PUCN the discretion to postpone restructuring.

-In August of 1997, the PUCN opened investigative docket #97-8001 which examined issues related to retail competition, and ultimately delayed Nevada's restructuring efforts.
-Governor Kenny Guinn would later delay Nevada's restructuring efforts even further.
-As the PUCN explained, "Governor Kenny Guinn announced the delay of opening the electricity market in Nevada until no later than September 1, 2001," and appointed a "bipartisan panel to develop a long-term strategy and report its findings."
-The panel recommended that "only large commercial customers be allowed to participate in retail choice until electricity market prices stabilized in the west."
-By spring of 2001, Nevada's restructuring efforts were indefinitely halted through the passage of A.B.
+In August of 1997, the PUCN opened investigative docket #97-8001 to examine issues related to retail competition, and ultimately delayed Nevada's restructuring efforts.
+Governor Kenny Guinn would later delay Nevada's restructuring effort even further.
+As the PUCN explained, "Governor Kenny Guinn announced the delay of opening the electricity market in Nevada until no later than September 1, 2001" and appointed a "bipartisan panel to develop a long-term strategy and report its findings."
+The panel recommended that "only large commercial customers be allowed to participate in retail choice until electricity market prices stabilized in the west."19 By spring of 2001, Nevada's restructuring efforts were indefinitely halted through the passage of A.B.
 369 and A.B.
-661, which returned electric utilities to vertically-integrated, regulated utilities under the traditional scheme.
-Under the scheme in the
+661, which returned electric utilities to vertically-integrated, regulated utilities under the traditional scheme.20

-Two somewhat related developments during 2000 and 2001 are typically cited as the reasons behind some states abandoning their efforts to restructure electricity markets.
-During the summer of 2000, an energy crisis gripped the western region of the United States leading to large-scale blackouts and significant electricity price increases.
-In addition, the Enron scandal, which broke during the fall of 2001, drew national attention to abuses of the deregulated energy marketplace by bad actors and spurred political backlash that also contributed to a general halt in market restructuring.
-In its 2006 Report to Congress, the federal Electric Energy Market Task Force asserted that, "The meltdown of California's electricity markets and the ensuing Western Energy market crisis of 2000-2001 are widely perceived to have halted interest by states in restructuring retail markets.
-Since 2000, no
+Two somewhat related developments during 2000 and 2001 are typically cited as the reasons behind some states' abandoning their efforts to restructure electricity markets.21 During the summer of 2000, an energy crisis gripped the western region of the United States, leading to large-scale blackouts and significant electricity price increases.
+In addition, the Enron22 scandal, which broke during the fall of 2001, drew national attention to abuses of the deregulated energy marketplace by bad actors, and spurred political backlash that also contributed to a general halt in market restructuring.
+In its 2006 Report to Congress, the Electric Energy Market Task Force asserted that "The meltdown of California's electricity markets and the ensuing Western Energy market crisis of 2000-2001 are widely perceived to have halted interest by states in restructuring retail markets.
+Since 2000, no additional states have announced plans to implement retail competition programs, and several states that had introduced such programs have delayed, scaled back, or repealed their programs entirely."23